This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 The s3-website module creates an S3 bucket, makes its contents publicly accessible, and configures it as a website,

-which means it can support redirects, error pages, access logs, and so on.
+which means it can support redirects, error pages, and so on.
 To use the s3-website module, create

-a file called main.tf in the static-website module, with the initial contents shown in
+a file called main.tf in the static-website module, with the contents shown in Example 160.

-The preceding code will create an S3 bucket configured as follows:
+This code creates an S3 bucket configured as follows:

 1